Mission-Driven Management Consulting Firm

-Systems-based organizing is a participatory values-based approach to advancing large-scale systems and policy change by strengthening, connecting, and aligning the leaders and organizations within a specific system or sector.
-Thus, it is also the integration of community organizing with leadership development, organizational development, and network development focused within a specific system or sector.
+Systems-Based Organizing (SBO) is a participatory values-based approach to advancing large-scale systems and policy change by strengthening, connecting, and aligning the leaders and organizations within a specific system, sector, or geographic region.
+In practice, SBO integrates community organizing with leadership development, organizational development, and network development.

-The results?
-Over time, the strategic integration of community organizing and infrastructure development within a system results in an effective, interconnected, and aligned set of leaders, organizations, & networks with the capacity and power to advance large-scale systems and policy change.
-The diagram above outlines our systems-based organizing model, defining the daily work, short-term outcomes, and long-term impact of the approach.
-The values found at the center of the diagram guide all our work.
-They can be found listed here.
+Over time, SBO results in an effective, interconnected, and strategically aligned set of leaders, organizations, and networks with the trust, capacity, power, and resiliency to advance large-scale systems and policy change.
+The diagram above outlines the Systems-based Organizing model, defining the daily work, short-term outcomes, and long-term impact of the approach.

 In our daily work, we use an approach called the spiral model for popular education, detailed in a post, here.
 We have adapted the spiral model from a book called Educating for a Change (by Rick Arnold and colleagues, 1999).

-Participatory development is an approach we use, along with the spiral model for popular education, when we are in a room facilitating a meeting with a group of people.
+Participatory development is an approach we use, along with the spiral model for popular education, when we are facilitating a meeting with a group of people.

 Participatory development centers upon the planning and implementation of discrete projects that improve a community’s well-being.
 Unlike some US approaches to community development, however, participatory development starts from the basic belief that everyday people in low-wealth communities are not the target for community development projects; rather, they are the people who determine, drive, and control the entire development process.
 Participatory development starts from the assumption that marginalized and low-income people best understand the problems they face and how to fix them.
 Participatory development is notable for three innovations: